FAA Exemption #4144

-3. Both occupants on both the powered and unpowered ultralights must possess a current pilot rating issued by the USHPA.
+3. Occupants on both the powered and unpowered ultralights must possess a current pilot rating issued by the USHPA.

 4. For identification purposes, the USHPA shall issue an individual authorization to each person allowed to conduct operations under this exemption.
 Each authorization must include an identification number and a copy of this exemption.
 USHPA must also have a procedure to rescind this authority when needed.

-5. Operations conducted under this exemption must be in accordance with the safety and certification rules and guidelines, as amended, established by USHPA, including those specified in paragraphs 1 through 12 in the petitioners' supportive information.
+5. Operations conducted under this exemption must be in accordance with the safety and certification rules and guidelines, as amended, established by USHPA, including those specified in paragraphs 1 through 12 of USHPA's supporting information.

 6. Each operator of an ultralight vehicle under the authority of this exemption must be familiar with the provisions contained herein and must have in his or her personal possession a copy of the authorization issued by USHPA, and a copy of this exemption.
 These documents shall be presented for inspection upon request by the FAA.

 7. This exemption is not valid for operations outside the United States.

 Our decision extends the termination date of Exemption No. 4144, as amended, to May 31, 2020, unless sooner superseded or rescinded.